AutomatisierungsTechnik-Voigt-GmbH/AtvK4200Lpt/README.rst

 The Keithley LPT library (linear parametric test library) is used to control the Keithley 4200A-SCS instruments.
 This is a 32 bit library.
 Therefore you need a 32 bit Python version.

-Download a 32 bit python version (3.8.xx) here:
+Download a 32 bit Python version (3.8.xx) here:

 `<https://www.python.org/downloads/windows/>`_

 Installation